Immortal Samsara: Plot

 Yan-Dan was told Lord Ying-Yuan was traveling in the mortal world to recuperate.
 She accidentally came upon where Lord Ying-Yuan had chained himself to the sacred tree.
 She changed her voice, for fear he wouldn't speak to her, to talk to him to find out what had happened.
-She became very upset & sad on seeing his condition.
-She decided to find a cure for him, take care of him, & ease his pain.
+She became very upset and sad on seeing his condition.
+She decided to find a cure for him, take care of him, and ease his pain.
 He realized, even though he was blind, it was Yan-Dan helping him.
 He kept pushing her away, but she refused to leave.
-While caring for him, they fell in love, but love relationships are against heavenly doctrines & punishable by death.
-Yan-Dan created a cottage next to the sacred tree, unchained Lord Ying-Yuan from the tree, & treated him with her lotus breath in the cottage which helped to alleviate the effects of the flame poison.
+While caring for him, they fell in love, but love relationships are against heavenly doctrines and punishable by death.
+Yan-Dan created a cottage next to the sacred tree, unchained Lord Ying-Yuan from the tree, and treated him with her lotus breath in the cottage which helped to alleviate the effects of the flame poison.
 He carved her a lotus blossom incense burner from agarwood.
 While helping the Divine turtle to go down to the mortal world, she, inadvertently, found out the cure for the flame poison.
-Using the Lucid Dream butterfly, Yan-Dan saw how much Lord Ying-Yuan was in love with her & she with him.
+Using the Lucid Dream butterfly, Yan-Dan saw how much Lord Ying-Yuan was in love with her and she with him.
 She used half of her heart to cure Lord Ying-Yuan, because she couldn't bear to see him suffer in pain or die from the flame poison.

 After Lord Ying-Yuan was cured, he was returned to Yan-Xu Heavenly palace.
 When he awoke, he had to act indifferent to Yan-Dan to keep her safe.
-Yan-Dan became upset because she thought Lord Ying-Yuan forgot his promises to her to recognize her when he awoke & smell the lotus blossoms in the pond in front of the cottage.
-She believed he cared for her sister Zhi-Xi as he was led to believe Zhi-Xi saved him, but Lord Ying-Yuan knew who really saved him & Zhi-Xi had lied about it.
+Yan-Dan became upset because she thought Lord Ying-Yuan forgot his promises to her to recognize her when he awoke and smell the lotus blossoms in the pond in front of the cottage.
+She believed he cared for her sister Zhi-Xi as he was led to believe Zhi-Xi saved him, but Lord Ying-Yuan knew who really saved him and Zhi-Xi had lied about it.
 Zhi-Xi lied to him, because she wanted him to protect her from Curator Ying-Deng.

 Curator Ying-Deng, with help from Zhi-Xi, frames Yan-Dan with poisoning her.
 She is sentenced to the punishment of fire by Lord Ying-Yuan at the Heavenly Gallows.
-Zhi-Xi is shocked by this outcome, she didn't expect Yan-Dan to be so severely punished & regretted helping Ying-Deng.
-Yan-Dan thinks Lord Ying-Yuan despises her, but he works to save her and with help from Marshal Hou-Den, gets a decree of immunity & sets her up in Xuan-Xin Cliffs palace.
+Zhi-Xi is shocked by this outcome, she didn't expect Yan-Dan to be so severely punished and regretted helping Ying-Deng.
+Yan-Dan thinks Lord Ying-Yuan despises her, but he works to save her and with help from Marshal Hou-Den, gets a decree of immunity and sets her up in Xuan-Xin Cliffs palace.
 He requests Marshal Hou-De to accept Yan-Dan as his disciple to which he agrees to wholeheartedly.
 Zhi-Xi visits Yan-Dan in prison, hoping to clear up all the misunderstandings.
 Zhi-Xi regrets all her mistakes, but it's too late to do anything.